information for students

-NEEPS prides itself on being a society that welcomes and supports students.
-Undergraduate and graduate students frequently present both posters and oral presentations.
+The NorthEastern Evolutionary Psychology Society (NEEPS) prides itself on being a society that welcomes and supports both undergraduates and graduate students.

 At NEEPS, undergraduate and graduate students frequently present research talks and posters.
 Due to the friendly and supportive environment, NEEPS is usually a student’s first time presenting a talk!